ms143desh/mongodb-coding/mcdp-project-readme.txt

 db.worldcities.aggregate([matchByMinPopulation,sortByPopulation,groupByCountry,projectForSlicing,unwindCity,projectCity,outCities])

 #This script is a part of task 3
 #This script is used to create a collection "cities". cities collection includes the 15 largest cities in every country (of fewer if there are less than 15).
 #This script is modified version of the above script.
 This script removes the special characters like ("/") from the city names.
 #Also, this script updates the city name with pattern "city-country".
 This is because, there are multiple records which have the same city name but different country like "George Town"
 #This script can be used to run simulation.
 Because, this contains some cities which have special characters like ("/") in their name, because of which API URI fails.
+#Given Python unit test cases will not work with this script.
+Because there is change in name of cities.

 # Aggregation Script City